millancore/tagin/README.md

 8. Run `composer start` and enjoy to profiling on http://localhost:8080.

-How to Collect profile data
+How to collect profile data
 ===========================

 The simplest way to profile an application is to use `external/header.php` is designed to be combined with PHP's